shahbazkalvium/E-commerce-website/README.md

 - Fetched the data from the frontend using `fetch`.
 - Stored the data in state and dynamically displayed it using the `ProductCard` component.

+- Get User Orders Endpoint - Milestone 26

+Objective

+Create a backend endpoint to retrieve all orders of a user.

+Steps

+Create an endpoint to receive the user’s email:

+Endpoint: /api/orders

+Method: GET

+Parameter: email (query parameter)

+Retrieve user _id using the email:

+Query the users collection to find the user with the provided email.

+Extract the user’s _id from the result.

+Use the _id to fetch all orders of that user:

+Query the orders collection using the user’s _id.

+Fetch all orders associated with that user.